mkz100/CS1/Syllabus.md

 * Each Project: 20%
 * Mid-Term project: 20%
 * Final-Term Paper: 20%
 * Group projects are expected to be done by the groups individually.
 Not shared across the groups.
 Each group member is expected to contribute.
-Especially the term paper is expected to be presented together with everyone participating.
 You won't receive the corresponding grade if you do not participate.

 | A | B | C | D  | F  |
 |---|---|---|---|---|